jeffreywu13579/comp-genomics-final-proj/README.md

 ### requirements.txt

-This file contains the list of packages required to run the code.
+This file contains the list of python packages required to run the code

 ### main.py